jonjon02/vsc_crm_mapping_extension/cobra-crm-mapping/README.md

 # Cobra-CRM-Mapping Extension:
-This extension allows users to view all columns of a CRM database with their corresponding physical column names, user-level column names and column details.
+This extension allows users to view all columns of a (CRM) database with their corresponding physical column names, user-level column names and column details.
 Additionally, columns can be preseleceted via table-view and users can generate SELECT-statements that conveniently include user-level aliases for further queries.

-Although this extension is specificly designed for Cobra-CRM, it generally works for every database, if the JSON-file fits the expected schema.
+Although this extension is specificly designed for Cobra-CRM, it generally works for any database, if the json file fits the expected schema.

-# JSON-file example
+# Json example:
 This represents one column in the mapping.json

 [